 The Maine Plumbers’ Examining Board has contracted with PROV, Inc. to provide its examinations for approved candidates.
 The Candidate Information Bulletin (PDF) helps explain the rules and processes candidates will need to undertake to complete the testing requirements for their professional licenses.

-Notice of Agency proposed rulemaking - Office of Professional and Occupational Regulation - Plumbers' Examining Board - Chapter 4 (Installation Standards) Public Hearing scheduled: June 7, 2021 at 9:00 a.m. via remote access (Zoom)
+Notice of Agency proposed rulemaking (PDF) – Office of Professional and Occupational Regulation – Plumbers’ Examining Board – Chapter 4 (Installation Standards) – Written Public Comments may be emailed to firstname.lastname@example.org or mailed to the Plumbers’ Examining Board, 35 State House Station, Augusta, ME 04333-0035 no later than Monday, November 22, 2021 by 5:00 pm.

 2015 UPC CURRENT CODE